 - If the charity is well known but you are suspicious of a collector in your area, contact the charity and ask if they are aware of the collector.

 Setting up an emergency fundraising appeal

 To set up as a fundraiser, you must first register with Consumer Affairs Victoria.
 It usually takes 28 days to complete your registration, providing you meet the requirements and supply all the information requested on the application form.

 Urgent applications may be processed in less time in special circumstances.
-You must complete an Application for fundraiser registration and provide a statement telling us why your application is urgent.
+You must complete an Application for fundraiser registration (PDF, 351KB) and provide a statement telling us why your application is urgent.